 Even if you're not successful this year, there are still plenty of opportunities to hunt Montana.
 With 10 different big game animals, dozens of bird species and almost 100 different game fish, there's something for everybody.

 Deer and elk licenses are valid for both an early archery only season and the general rifle season.
 To hunt during the archery season, hunters must purchase a $10 Archery license after obtaining a hunting license.
 A certificate showing the completion of a Bowhunter Education course or a prior year’s archery license from any state is required to purchase the Archery license.

 Archery regulations in many districts have changed and now require a special permit.
 Refer to the regulations for specific details.

 The Deer and Elk licenses issued as part of a General Combination license are valid throughout the state.
 However, some areas of the state have restrictions and limitations.
 Applicants intending to hunt in a limited district must submit an application for a special permit.
 Refer to the regulations for specific details.
-Applications are available in January and must be postmarked by March 15, 2013.
+The application deadline was March 15, 2013.

 Combination licenses that have been returned for a refund are resold through the Alternate’s List.
 The sign-up period starts shortly after the drawing in late April and closes mid-May.

 Antelope, antlerless Deer B, and Elk B12 licenses are available through a secondary drawing and in some areas over-the-counter.
 A Conservation license is required.
 Refer to the regulations for specific details.
-Applications are available the beginning of April and must be postmarked by June 1, 2013.
+The application deadline was June 1, 2013.